 Engaging All Students in Global Learning—From High-Impact Practices to High-Impact Graduates

 In recent years, scholars have made a compelling case for undergraduate global learning at the local, regional, and national levels.
-As the US economy continues to be connected to the global market, the majority of higher education institutions have integrated global perspectives into their mission statements, and policymakers have pushed higher education to connect student learning to our increasingly global workforce.
-To ensure that all students have an opportunity to engage with global perspectives and apply these skills, institutions are increasingly seeking ways to integrate global learning across the curriculum and cocurriculum.
-This webinar brings together a panel of global learning leaders to provide strategies and practices that afford global learning experiences for all students across disciplinary, on- and off-campus, and curricular and cocurricular lines.
+As the US economy continued to be connected to the global market, the majority of higher education institutions have integrated global perspectives into their mission statements, and policymakers have pushed higher education to connect student learning to our increasingly global workforce.
+To ensure that all students have an opportunity to engage with global perspectives and apply these skills, institutions are increasingly seeking ways to integrate global learning across the curriculum and co-curriculum.
+This webinar brought together a panel of global learning leaders to provide strategies and practices that afford global learning experiences for all students across disciplinary, on- and off-campus, and curricular and cocurricular lines.

-Associate Dean for Engagement & General Education; Division of Undergraduate Studies Associate Professor; Department of Engineering and Science Education, Clemson University
+Bridget G. TrogdenAssociate Dean for Engagement & General Education; Division of Undergraduate Studies, Associate Professor; Department of Engineering and Science Education, Clemson University